What To Do When a Client Refuses to Pay

 Do you have Dunning emails setup in your business?
 If so, awesome!
 Your Dunning emails should automatically go out as soon as your client refuses to pay.

-In case you don’t know, “Dunning Emails” are a series of automated emails that you send to your client after a missed payment.
-(Learn more about Dunning emails in this helpful article.)
+In case you don’t know, “Dunning Emails” are a series of automated emails that you send to your client as after an unpaid invoice as payment reminders, like 90 days past due, etc. (Learn more about Dunning emails in this helpful article.)

 They start out simple — just a quick “Hey!
 Your payment has been declined/Your invoice is past due.
 You can update your card information here” type of thing.
 As they go on (I use a 4-email sequence), they get a bit more “I’m not messing around.
 This has gone too far…” type of thing ; )